-One of the most common and dangerous misconceptions about recovering from addiction is that the process has an ending; that there will come a day that the “recovery period” is over.
-Unfortunately, the majority of individuals who have gone through rehabilitation believing this myth have been caught in the addiction cycle once again.
-If the substance-dependent person wants to be fully free from addiction, she needs to accept at the onset that the process of recovery is continuous and without end.
+Narcotics Anonymous helps with one of the most common and dangerous misconceptions about recovering from addiction- that the process has an ending; that there will come a day that the “recovery period” is over.
+Unfortunately, the majority of individuals who have gone through outpatient rehab believing this myth have been caught in the addiction cycle once again.
+If the substance-dependent person wants to be fully free from heroin addiction or other substances, she needs to accept at the onset that the process of recovery is continuous and without end.
 Needless to say, treatment and recovery do not stop upon leaving the rehabilitation center.

-New Creation Treatment knows and acknowledges this fact, which is why the last phase of our Christian addiction treatment program emphasizes the need for continuing care.
+New Creation Treatment knows and acknowledges this fact, which is why the last phase of our Christian addiction treatment program emphasizes the need for continuing care for drug addiction help.
 One of the most effective aftercare interventions provided to our patients is the regular conduct of Narcotics Anonymous and other 12-Step meetings in their various facilities.

 Narcotics Anonymous or NA is one of the most well-known support group organizations that can be found all over the world.
 Its membership is composed purely of recovering addicts.
 The members aim to help and support each other to stay completely free from all types of addictive substances—the goal for each one is total abstinence.
 The group is open to all recovering addicts and the only requirement to be accepted is the desire to stop taking or using drugs, no more and no less.

 The twelve—step program of Narcotics Anonymous is anchored on the following non-negotiable principles:

 - Acceptance of a Higher Power and one’s powerlessness